gdw-workshop/2018_GDW_Workshop/exercises/GDW Beast Tutorial 2018.md

 Wahoo!
 Step one done!

-## Open Beast
+## Open BEAST

 Load your newly created *file.xml*.
 Unclick the *Use Beagle* option and leave the rest of it at default.
 Select *Run* and you are off to the races.
 Easy compared to Beauti right?

-[If you didn’t make it through Beauti or if you run into errors when you run Beast, you downloaded a BEAST input file that will work so go to your directory and find *PLVAB_aln_GDW.xml* and use it to run Beast.
+[If you didn’t make it through Beauti or if you run into errors when you run BEAST, you downloaded a BEAST input file that will work so go to your directory and find *PLVAB_aln_GDW.xml* and use it to run BEAST.

 While that is running…